-A PC or other terminal with ANSI emulation may be connected to the 9 pin "Hand-held Communications" socket, as an alternative to the Hand-held terminal usually supplied.
-The same logic of operation and functions will be available.
-A "Null Modem" cable or standard serial cable with a "Null Modem adapter" is required to interconnect between this socket and a PC's serial port.
+A PC may be connected to the 9 pin "RS232/Modem" or the "RS-232" socket (when RS-232 is selected in the System Menu), for use with special Accusonic PC based programs.
+There are a series of jumpers on the DSP board that can be set for use with a standard 9 pin serial cable or for use with a "Null Modem" cable (or standard serial cable with a "Null Modem adapter") to interconnect between this socket and a PC's serial port.
 Either the cable or adapter can be purchased at a PC supply or electronics store.
+See below for the jumper positions on the DSP board: